holub008/gdlm/README.md

 # gdlm
 Gradient Descent for Linear Models in R

 Perform gradient descent to build linear models and use bootstrapping to generate standard errors on estimators.
-Motivation for this project is that in practice, loss functions for regressions are rarely symmetric, yet most prevalent regression tools in R assume symmetry with no configurability otherwise.
 Goal is to provide flexibility in loss function specification combined with general ease of use associated with other linear models in R.
 ## Installation
 ```R
 devtools::install_git('https://github.com/holub008/gdlm')